raynecloudy/lots-o-nekos/README.md

   A JavaScript library building off of the popular [oneko.js](https://github.com/adryd325/oneko.js/) script! featuring speed configuration, custom Onekos, and other fun stuff!
 </div>

-> [!important]
-> This project is early in development and backwards-incompatible updates will be common during this time.
-Sorry :(

 > [!note]
 > Unlike the [original script](https://github.com/adryd325/oneko.js), lots-o-nekos does not support IE6.